rayalan/binary-adages/README.md

 ### Elegant

-Elegant is available as a submodule.
-It likely needs to be installed, e.g.
+Elegant is installed as a submodule, which is unfortunate because parts of it need to be customized.

-    pelican-themes -i pelican-themes\elegant

-It's likely that there's a more straight-forward way to keep everything in sync (e.g. changing the theme to `pelican-themes/elegant`).
+1. I'm overriding custom.css, especially to provide styling for the SVG elements.

+2. I want to edit out the searchbox until I get search working (see below).

+These changes make it a bit harder to simply download the latest theme changes.

 ### Elegant (Search)